kwong0419/week-5.2-python-pratice/readme.md

 ### 5. Email Functionality
 - Compose an email with the text report in the body
 - Attach the pie chart image to the email
-- Send the email to a specified address
+- Send the email to a specified address (for this test functionality you will need to email addresses so that you can send an email from yourself, to yourself OR borrow one from a colleague)
 - Here is an example of the email that should be sent: [LINK](https://docs.google.com/document/d/1zUhVct8X1a50geiWzHcbE8OeHhVtSKvN2PFU_VcUkhI/edit?usp=sharing)

 ### 6. Security